phrb/GCE-autotuning-example/README.md

 This repository contains an example application that uses GCE resources and the OpenTuner autotuning framework.

 The `MeasurementClient` class is an OpenTuner `MeasurementDriver` that uses an interface to the GCE API to send result requests to a server in a GCE virtual machine.
+The server is hosted in [this repository](https://github.com/phrb/measurement-server).

 This git repository contains the `measurement_client` ([repo](https://github.com/phrb/measurement_client)) and the `gce_interface`([repo](https://github.com/phrb/gce_interface)) as git submodules.
 To clone this